Sports is full of incredible and creative nicknames, and Alabama football is certainly no different.

 - Posthumously awarded Presidential Medal of Freedom by President Ronald Reagan in 1983.

-Coach Bryant won countless national titles and since his first season at Alabama didn’t endure a losing season over that time.
+Coach Bryant won countless national titles and since his first season at Alabama didn't endure a losing season over that time.
+He coached the Alabama Crimson Tide to three undefeated seasons.
 His extensive coaching tree included names like Bruce Arians, Danny Ford, Howard Schnellenberger, Gene Stallings, Joey Jones, Mike Riley and David Cutcliffe.

 Paul "Bear" Bryant's days on the football field may just be pages in the college football history books now, but the nickname and the image of him donning a black-and-white houndstooth hat on the sidelines will forever live on to Alabamans and Americans all over.